CeON/avroknife/README.markdown

 History
 =======
-The initial version of `avroknife` was created in March 2013 for the internal use of the [OpenAIREplus](http://cordis.europa.eu/project/rcn/100079_en.html) project.
+The initial version of `avroknife` was created in March 2013.
+The script has been used by the developers of the Information Inference Service in the [OpenAIREplus](http://cordis.europa.eu/project/rcn/100079_en.html) project.

 License
 =======